grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "We're not smugglers," said Percy, her eye firmly locked on Shakes.
 "We're independent logistics operators."

 "Ain't we fucking all!" said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you was the smart ones.
 From what I can see y'all are fuckin' fucked.
-Best I can say is I could run into my destination port and send some friendly bigger boat back out for ya.
+Best I can say is I could run into my destination port and send some friendly bigger ship back out for ya.
 But that'll probably take a couple days at least."

 [//]: # (### Shakes agrees to let Hemi aboard the Gnat)

 "In a couple of days we'll either be sunk or in some Authority holding cell.
 There's gotta be a better option.
 Hemi?"
-Percy looked up at at him.
+Percy turned to him.

 "Well, nothing immediately comes to mind.
 But that is with limited information.
 If a new option has arisen, it will be aboard the _Gnat_.
-But to sort that out, I would have to get in there and take a look at what resources you have got aboard.
+To sort that out, I would need to get in there and take a look at what resources you have got aboard.
 I'm not sure how willing you are to let me do that."

 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly blown out over the water by the breeze.

+[//]: # (----- EDITED TO HERE -----)

-"Look, we aren't the type to ask for help, and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little desperate here.
+"Look, we aren't the type to ask for help," Percy said, "and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little desperate here.
 If you can see your way to allowing Hemi -- and just Hemi -- aboard to take some specs of your boat -- see if you're carrying anything he can use -- we'll make it up to you later. ...At the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
 Well I've been eatin' nothing but cold chow straight from the can for days now.
 A hot meal is a strong offer yer puttin' on the table there.
 Alright.
 This big guy, and this big guy alone.
 And he don't look at nothing I don't want him to look at.
 And he don't get answers to questions I don't want to answer.
 No fucking pushin', right?"